-JOHN: No. And I’m right now teaching through the gospel of John and we’re going into the third chapter.
-Jesus is talking to Nicodemus, and Nicodemus came to Jesus by night, and they probably talked for hours.
+JOHN: No. And I’m right now teaching through the gospel of John and we’re going into the third chapter; Jesus is talking to Nicodemus.
+Nicodemus came to Jesus by night, and they probably talked for hours.
 And you can read the conversation there in about five minutes or four minutes.
-So no. The Scripture gives us sort of a cryptic touch on the critical issues of a conversation.
-It’s not exhaustive.
+So, no. The Scripture gives us sort of a cryptic touch on the critical issues of a conversation, it’s not exhaustive.

-PHIL: Yeah.
-Sufficient, but not necessarily exhaustive.
-Even at the end of John’s gospel, he says that if all the things Jesus did had been written down, the world wouldn’t contain all the books it would –
+PHIL: Yeah, sufficient, but not necessarily exhaustive.
+Even at the end of John’s gospel, he says that if all the things Jesus did had been written down, the world wouldn’t contain all the books that would –

-JOHN: When I was a young guy, that verse used to bother me because I used to think, “Well, come on.
-I want more.
+JOHN: When I was a young guy, that verse used to bother me, because I used to think, “Well, come on, I want more, you know.
 What did you leave out?
 Please.
 Why even say that?”
-That’s like when your parents said to you when you were a kid, “I have many more wonderful surprises for you, but I’m not going to tell you.”
+You know, that’s like when your parents said to you when you were a kid, “I have many more wonderful surprises for you, but I’m not going to tell you.”
 Well, if you didn’t tell me you had those, I wouldn’t be feeling cheated.
 So, yeah.
 But I understand.

 PHIL: Well, I’m an old guy, and I still feel that way.
 But I figure we’ll hear a lot of that stuff in heaven.

 JOHN: When we get to heaven.
-Yeah.
-I can never get enough, as you well know.
-I’ve gone through the gospels.
-It took me 25 years to get through four gospels.
-And now I’m going through John again, and I love every hour of my study, every moment of it.
-I can never get enough and to think that there’s vast amount beyond that makes heaven attractive to me.
+Yeah, I can never get enough.
+As you well know, I’ve gone through the Gospels.
+It took me 25 years to get through four gospels; and now I’m going through John again, and I love every hour of my study, every moment of it.
+I can never get enough.
+And to think that there’s a vast amount beyond that makes heaven attractive to me.
 And that’s a point that I don’t think people make.
-Heaven doesn’t attract me because I want to sit on a cloud and play a harp.
-It doesn’t attract me because I want to see what transparent gold streets look like or massive jeweled gates and pearls.
+You know, heaven doesn’t attract me because I want to sit on a cloud and play a harp.
+It doesn’t attract me because I want to see what transparent gold streets look like, or massive jeweled gates and pearls.

-I’m driven – and you know this, and you are, too – I’m driven by the knowledge of God.
-I’m driven by wanting to know everything about Christ that I can know, everything about heaven that I can know, everything about God’s character that I can know, the vastness, and just to find out – and maybe that’s why that verse is there – that heaven holds for me the complete knowledge of God, the complete knowledge of Christ, the Holy Spirit, the complete knowledge of everything glorious and wonderful, vast and accessible to me.
-That’s a hunger in my heart that I look forward to heaven filling.
+You know, I’m driven – and you know this, and you are too – I’m driven by the knowledge of God.
+I’m driven by wanting to know everything about Christ that I can know, everything about heaven that I can know, everything about God’s character that I can know, the vastness; and just to find out – and maybe that’s why that verse is there – that heaven holds for me the complete knowledge of God, the complete knowledge of Christ, the Holy Spirit, the complete knowledge of everything glorious and wonderful, vast and accessible to me, that’s a hunger in my heart that I look forward to heaven filling.

 PHIL: Yeah.
 Well, also when we talk about the sufficiency of Scripture, we’re not saying that all truth of every kind is found in Scripture, right?
-You couldn’t learn the Korean alphabet or even find out all the rules for filling out your income tax forms from Scripture.
+I mean, you couldn’t learn the Korean alphabet or even find out all the rules for filling out your income tax forms from Scripture.
 So there is truth that you don’t find in Scripture.

-JOHN: Yeah.
-And even basic things like how to cook and things like that.
-There’s not a whole lot in there of even basic things that you think about in a physical sense and what do you do when a child comes into the world?
+JOHN: Yeah, and even basic things like, you know, how to cook and things like that.
+There’s not a whole lot in there of even basic things that you think about in a physical sense: What do you do when a child comes into the world?
 How is the best way to help a mother to give birth to a child?
-That’s pretty routine, common thing, but the Bible doesn’t give instruction about that.
+That’s a pretty routine, common thing; but the Bible doesn’t give instruction about that.

 JOHN: It doesn’t give instruction about how to deal with certain kind of illnesses.
-God knows the cure to everything.
-He could have revealed sort of God’s Merck manual back in the Old Testament, and here’s all the cures for all the diseases.
+I mean, God knows the cure to everything.
+He could have revealed sort of God’s Merck manual back in the Old Testament, “and here’s all the cures for all the diseases.”
 That’s not there.
 So there are lots of things that are beyond the scope and the intention of Scripture.
-But all of those other things fall in the category of God’s providential care over His people where he leads them and brings them to the understanding and to the solutions to the issues of life in His purpose.
+But all of those other things fall in the category of God’s providential care over His people where He leads them and brings them to the understanding and to the solutions to the issues of life in His purpose.

-PHIL: Now you’ll often hear people citing that fact, that the Bible doesn’t reveal every single fact.
+PHIL: Now you’ll often hear people citing that fact that, you know, the Bible doesn’t reveal every single fact.
 There are things we know that aren’t in the Bible, such as the distance from earth to the moon.
 We know that exactly, but Scripture doesn’t tell us that.
 And then they’ll say, “But all truth is God’s truth.”
-And there’s a sense in which that’s true, but is somehow the truth that’s revealed in Scripture more important, more sure, more necessary than –
+And there’s a sense in which that’s true.
+But is somehow the truth that’s revealed in Scripture more important, more sure, more necessary than –

 PHIL: Because what’s in the Bible is more sure, right?

 PHIL: Yeah.
-Another way of saying it – and I wonder if you’d say that one of the practical ramifications of the principle of sola scriptura is then that Scripture is the foundation and the starting point for all knowledge.
+Another way of saying it – I wonder if you’d say that one of the practical ramifications of the principle of sola Scriptura is then that Scripture is the foundation and the starting point for all knowledge.

 JOHN: That is exactly right.
-And to flesh it out in the most obvious sense, if a scientist comes to me and says, “I believe that evolution is proven.
-I believe we see these forms and we can track this, and I believe in evolution,” I’m going to say to him, “Wait a minute.
-The Bible says God created everything in six days.
-And I want to take that as a fact and I want to shine the light of Scripture on your evidence.
-And I want to see if you evidence truly supports what you say it supports or whether real science supports Scripture.”
+And, you know, to flesh it out in the most obvious sense, if a scientist comes to me and says, you know, “I believe that evolution is proven.
+I believe we see these forms, and we can track this, and I believe in evolution,” I’m going to say to him, “Well wait a minute; the Bible says God created everything in six days, and I want to take that as a fact and I want to shine the light of Scripture on your evidence, and I want to see if your evidence truly supports what you say it supports or whether real science supports Scripture.”
 That is the only valid way to handle that kind of issue, or for that matter any other issue.

 PHIL: That’s a radically different idea of knowledge than most of the world operates with.

-So one could ask the question, then, if a person who doesn’t have an education in the Bible and believe that is really educated at all?
-Because his worldview is so totally skewed.
+So one could ask the question then, if a person who doesn’t have an education in the Bible and believe that is really educated at all, because his worldview is so totally skewed.
 Well, he may be able to read law books and solve a law case.
 He may be able to read medical books and help somebody get rid of cancer.
-He may be able to solve a structural problem and build a bridge that doesn’t collapse, but he can work in certain finite categories effectively, but does he understand the heart, the soul, the trends, the issues of life that confront the world?
-No. Not unless he’s biblically educated.
+He may be able to solve a structural problem and build a bridge that doesn’t collapse.
+He can work in certain finite categories effectively.
+But does he understand the heart, the soul, the trends, the issues of life that confront the world?
+No, not unless he’s biblically educated.

 PHIL: It seems to me that one of the implications of that, then, is that faith is foundational to knowledge.
 You have to believe something before you can know anything.

-JOHN: Yeah.
-You have to believe that the Bible is the Word of God and what is so disturbing to me, you know at The Master’s College, we affirm that the Bible is the Word of God.
+JOHN: You have to believe that the Bible is the Word of God.
+And what is so disturbing to me, you know, at The Master’s College we affirm that the Bible is the Word of God.
 Every single faculty member, student, affirms that it is the Word of God.
-We believe it and we let it shed its light on everything.
+We believe it, and we let it shed its light on everything.

 PHIL: And we see that happening.
 Do you see that, then, as a reflection of the fact that the church is moving away or drifting away from those principles that made the reformation such an important –

-I think there is a total rejection of the authority of the Bible in the culture and there’s a growing rejection of the authority of the Bible in the church because it’s inconvenient to accept all the truths in the Bible.
-It’s inconvenient for people’s morality.
-They want to live a different way.
-It’s inconvenient for people’s control and selfishness.
-And it’s inconvenient for people’s relationships with the outside world who look down on those who hold to biblical truth.
+Yeah, I think there is a total rejection of the authority of the Bible in the culture, and there’s a growing rejection of the authority of the Bible in the church, because it’s inconvenient to accept all the truths in the Bible.
+It’s inconvenient for people’s morality, they want to live a different way; it’s inconvenient for people’s control and selfishness; and it’s inconvenient for people’s relationships with the outside world who look down on those who hold to biblical truth.

 PHIL: Yeah.
 You know, I occasionally –

-PHIL: So the churches drift away from sola scriptura actually has a -
+PHIL: So the churches drift away from sola Scriptura actually –

 JOHN: Aids and abets.

-JOHN: Well, absolutely right because God knows what we can’t see.
-God knows what we can’t experience.
+JOHN: Well, absolutely right, because God knows what we can’t see, God knows what we can’t experience.
 I trust Scripture implicitly.
 I trust it absolutely, unwaveringly, unequivocally.
 And that doesn’t mean I’ve got my head in the sand.
 I’ve been living in this world for a long time.
 I’ve read all the attacks on Scripture.
 I’m aware of all the scientific onslaughts on Scripture, all the moral attacks on Scripture.
-This is the Word of God that’s been around for millenia and it’s taken all the blows, and it still rises above and vindicates its own veracity.
+You know, this is the Word of God that’s been around for millennia and it’s taken all the blows, and it still rises above and vindicates its own veracity.

-And then I would add Revelation 22, which, this is at the end of everything.
-And this book was written 30 years after the other late books of the New Testament.
-So 30 years later, God brings an end to divine revelation through the apostle John and closes it all off with a warning that if you add anything to what is written in these books shall be added to you the plagues that are written in it.
+And then I would add Revelation 22, which this is at the end of everything.
+And this book was written thirty years after the other late books of the New Testament.
+So thirty years later, God brings an end to divine revelation through the apostle John and closes it all off with a warning that if you add anything to what is written in these books shall be added to you the plagues that are written in it.

 PHIL: Right.
 And earlier, you also mentioned where Paul says, “All Scripture is inspired by God and it’s able to equip us for every good work.”
 Would you say that that’s an explicit statement of the principle?